What can Ketso be used for?

 The background research at the University of Manchester, and funded by the ESRC and Mersey Basin Campaign, that led to Ketso is developed in detail in this peer-reviewed article:

-Have any research projects or PhDs used Ketso as a data gathering method?
+Have any PhDs used Ketso as a data gathering method?

-Several PhDs have used Ketso to gather data at various stages of the research, the completed ones we know of are listed below.
+Several PhDs have used Ketso to gather data at various stages of the research, the 10 successful, completed ones that we know of are listed below.
 We are always keen to hear of more examples and add to the list below, please let us know if we have missed any!

 Hall, Justine Michelle, 2010, ‘Trees in Towns: Factors Affecting the Distribution of Trees in High Density Residential Areas of Greater Manchester’, A thesis submitted to the University of Manchester for the degree of Ph.D. in the Faculty of Humanities, School of Environment and Development, Planning and Landscape Department, Manchester, UK.